The Do’s and Don’ts after glaucoma surgery

-You’ve finally had your surgery, now it’s time to relax and allow your eyes some time to recover.
-It is extremely important to take special care to protect your eyes from injury.
+You’ve finally had your surgery; now it’s time to relax and allow your eyes some time to recover.
+It is essential to take special care to protect your eyes from injury.

 Here are some tips to ensure a speedy and healthy recovery…

 - Do not wear eye make up for at least two weeks.
-We also advise avoiding wearing face cream
+We also advise avoiding the use of face cream

 - We strongly advise not putting pressure on your eyes for at least three weeks.
 By putting pressure on your eye, you are at risk of disrupting the healing process of your eyes

 - Following surgery, it is important not to bend over or do any strenuous activities such as biking, jogging, upside-down yoga or weight lifting until your surgeon has approved it.

 - It is best to avoid touching the tip of the bottle with your fingers.
 You should also make sure that the tip of the bottle does not touch your eye.

 To ensure that you have the best recovery possible, please make sure to follow the instructions your surgeon has given you.
 These are extremely important to follow as they have been provided to ensure that your eyes have full protection following your surgery.